 Talent gluing the tubing.

 Talent sterilizing the assembly.
+2.4.5a.
+Talent placing the assembly in autoclave bag.
+2.4.5b.
+Talent placing the assembly into autoclave.

 Fill a sterile Dewar flask with liquid nitrogen and sterilize the outside with isopropanol [1], before placing it in a sterile laminar flow cell culture hood [2].